rhiannz/AP-Participation/docs/configuration.md

 ## Data Collection

 We began by collecting our data from the Urban Institute Education Data Portal.
 Their goal is to compile a multitude of different datasets from different schools, school districts, and colleges and have them available in one spot.
 Since our goal for this project  was to analyze which factors influence AP Exam Enrollment we looked at data for specific schools in California.
-We gathered 9 different datasets from the National Center for Education Statistics’ Common Core of Data (CCD) and from the Civil Rights Data Collection (CRDC).
-The different datasets that we read in were on the following topics:
+We gathered 9 different datasets from the National Center for Education Statistics’ Common Core of Data (CCD) and from the Civil Rights Data Collection (CRDC).<sup>[4]</sup> The different datasets that we read in were on the following topics:

 - AP Exams  (specifically looking at students who took one of more AP Exam)
 - School Directory